Getting started

 Note

-You can change name of node by right clicking on it and selecting rename.
+You can change the name of an individual node by right clicking on it and selecting rename.
+This is useful when creating multiple instances of the same IP core.

-You can save the project to the Design Description format, which is used by topwrap to represent the created design.
+You can save the project in the Design Description format, which is used by Topwrap to represent the created design.

 _images/save_graph_kpm.png